 Zara was right.
 Shepherd Community is big on compassion.

-"Shepherd Community Church of the Nazarene, an inner city ministry in Indianapolis, is only 25 miles or so from us, and we often have food drives for them.|
+ministry in Indianapolis, is only 25 miles from us, and we often have food drives for them.|

 "Of course, you have to have presents at a birthday party.
-So every one brings one or more boxes of cereal to the party, and the cereal goes to Shepherd Community.
+So everyone brings one or more boxes of cereal to the party, and the cereal goes to Shepherd Community.
 We already have large boxes wrapped as presents and several boxes of cereal have been brought in.
 We hope to have 400 boxes or more of cereal."

 -- Rosemary Nolley

-|Our heroes in world missions outreach have often energized us with pithy sayings that stirred our hearts. [ read more ]|
+|Our world missions heroes have energized us with pithy sayings that stir our hearts.|